duleorlovic/blog/_posts/2017-05-23-macbook-macos-osx.md

   unmount and mount in one command:
   ```
   umount -f ~/trk; sshfs dule@trk:. ~/trk/ -ocache=no -onolocalcaches -ovolname=ssh
+  # on ubuntu we can use lazy umount because of error umount: /home/dule/trk: target is busy.
+  sudo umount -l ~/trk; sshfs dule@trk:. ~/trk/
   ```
 * you can use Real VNC to connect to ubuntu (just enable Share -> Remove desktop) but it shows black screen